tmdt-buw/vc-slam/README.md

 # VC-SLAM - Versatile Corpus for Semantic Labeling And Modeling

 The VC-SLAM corpus is a benchmark corpus for semantic labeling and modeling.
+It consists of 101 data sets including schema, labels, raw data and descriptions as well as manually created semantic models.

 ## The Corpus